voxmedia/concert-vast/README.md

 # Concert Vast Parser

-This is the Concert Vast Parser.
-It consumes simple inline video VAST tags and provides a nice wrapper to interact with the XML response in a Concert-opinionated way.
+This is an opinionated and minimal Concert Vast parser.
+It consumes simple InLine video VAST responses and provides a nice wrapper to interact with the XML response in a Concert-opinionated way.

 ### Using this library